CodedChai/HackerRank/README.md

 HackerRank
 ==========

 This is a list of my code for HackerRank challenges and Competitions.
 This code is available for my own record as well as educational purposes.
-Don't abuse it.
+Pleasea don't abuse it.